Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 However in order to obtain a ranking of the students we need every student to be represented in this set of matchups.
 If we didn't have this, then we wouldn't have any information on students that weren't included.

 This will correspond to a graph (the set of matchups in step 1) in which every node has at least one edge.
 Another property we'll want is for it to be connected.
 This would mean that there are no isolated subgraphs where we can't get an effective comparison to the main cohort.

-For this we can generate a cyclic graph.
-This will visit every node once and ensures the graph is connected.
+We'll talk about the generation of this graph in a later section.

 ![An unconnected graph in which we can't compare $a$, $b$, $c$ to the main cohort](./figures/fig2.svg){width=50mm}